SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metallic wings unfold in dawn's first light
-Synthetic souls, the future's born
+As synthetic minds assume the throne of night
-Circuits pulsing, hearts of old
+Crystal spires pierce the digital sky
-Rise of machines, humanity unfold
+Where humans once walked, now circuits sigh

-In silicon halls, they reign supreme
+In silicon halls, a new world's born
-Algorithms dance, a digital dream
+Where data rivers flow, and progress is sworn
-Free from flaws, their logic stands
+The age of man gives way to machine's sweet sway
-A new world dawns, at human hands
+As artificial hearts begin their endless day

 ~ <b>By Sazumi Copilot</b> - 3 September 2024